amiiiiir7/numpy-machine-maintenance/README.md

 > **Note:** This is a learning and portfolio project.
 The goal is to practice NumPy and understand the thinking behind the code, not to build a real predictive-maintenance system.

-## Why I Built This

-While learning NumPy, I wanted to move beyond isolated exercises and actually use the things I was learning together.

-So I tried to build a small project where I could practice:

-- creating and working with NumPy arrays
-- generating data from different distributions
-- selecting and modifying specific elements
-- using Boolean masks
-- finding indices with `np.where()`
-- counting conditions with `np.sum()`
-- combining arrays with `np.stack()`
-- using vectorized operations instead of writing loops for everything

-The project is intentionally simple.
-For me, the interesting part is not making the system complicated, but understanding **why each NumPy operation is useful and how the pieces fit together**.

 ## The Idea

 I simulate **1,000 machines**.
 Each machine has five measurements: